 Q: Do I need to be extremely fit to be a dive instructor?

 A: No. But it helps.
 The fitter you are the easier you will be able to deal with the rigors of being a PADI Scuba Diving Instructor.
 This industry will require you to carry scuba tanks, move scuba equipment and help in a variety of ways around shops and boats.
 Adding to this, diving is a physical sport, it places stresses on your body and cardiovascular systems, so it’s best these are in good shape before you become an industry pro!

 Q: What level of fitness and strength should I have?

 A: Simply put, you should be able to carry 2 scuba cylinders, one in each hand for a relatively short distance.
-You will need to be able to swim at least 400 Meters in under 10 minutes and you should be able to snorkel 800 meters in under 20 minutes.
+You will need to be able to swim at least 400 Meters and you should be able to snorkel 800 meters.
 Since these are basic IDC candidate requirements for becoming PADI instructors it’s essential you can do this before starting your IDC.